You’ve got one question on your mind: Could I be pregnant?

 If you’ve already been checking your cervical mucus to figure out when you’re most fertile, here’s a reason to continue: In the first few weeks of pregnancy, the amount of cervical discharge may increase and become stickier and whiter.

 When you’re pregnant, your body experiences big changes in hormones – specifically, increases in estrogen and progesterone – to support your growing baby.
 This change in hormones can contribute to many symptoms, including breast tenderness.

 Oftentimes, increased breast tenderness, swelling or tingling start to become noticeable a few days before a missed period.

 If you usually experience breast tenderness leading up to your period or shortly after it begins, pregnancy-related breast tenderness and swelling will likely be more intense than you’re used to and stick around.
 You may also experience nipple soreness.

-Extreme tiredness is a common pregnancy symptom throughout the first trimester, but some women might notice it before they know they’re pregnant.
+Fatigue in early pregnancy is common, and some women might notice it before they know they’re pregnant.
 In fact, fatigue may set in as soon as one week after conception.
 This is thanks to those sudden changes in hormone levels, particularly increasing progesterone.